Our Fifth Grade Curriculum

 Ability to recognize post revolutionary history, presidents; explorers and inventors; famous Americans and events.

-Identification of maps of the world, hemispheres, time zones, projections; usage of keys; interrelationships of regions.
+Identification of states, capitals, and maps of the world, hemispheres, time zones, projections; usage of keys; interrelationships of regions.

 Understand water cycle, planets, food chain, atmosphere, surface tension, molecules, levers; learn about the human skeleton, cells, circulation; relationship of electricity and magnetism; common chemicals; attend scientific field trips.